English

 Smyr`s first album

 Smyr's first album, "St. Sunniva", was released in april 2003.
 This project is based on the legend of Sunniva, the Norwegian saint.
 Inspired by the legend and the amazing nature in the surroundings of Selje, Smyr has tried to recreate the atmosphere that has touched them.
 The lyrics describe agonizing storms and divine sunsets, dancing around the fire and intense prayers.
-The music is described as a cross-over with elements of jazz, Norwegian folk music, gregorian chant and contemporary church music.

 The singers: